vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 Syllable names and phoneme names can be customized, but with the following limitations/suggestions:

-- `SP` (rest), `AP` (breath) and `<PAD>` (padding) cannot be phoneme names because they are reserved.
+- `SP` (rest), `AP` (breath) and `<PAD>` (padding) cannot be used because they are reserved.
-- `-` and `+` cannot be phoneme names because they are defined as slur tags in most singing voice synthesis editors.
+- `-` and `+` cannot be used because they are defined as slur tags in most singing voice synthesis editors.
 - Special characters including but not limited to `@`, `#`, `&`, `|`, `/`, `<`, `>`, etc. should be avoided because they may be used as special tags in the future format changes.
 Using them now is okay, and all modifications will be notified in advance.
-- ASCII characters are preferred for the most encoding compatibility, but all UTF-8 characters are acceptable.
+- ASCII characters are preferred for the best encoding compatibility, but all UTF-8 characters are acceptable.

 ### Add a dictionary

-Assume you have made a dictionary file named `my_dict.txt`.
+Assume that you have made a dictionary file named `my_dict.txt`.
 Edit your  configuration file:

 ```yaml
 dictionary: my_dict.txt